 First things first: what equipment do you need for taking beautiful photos?

 Olympus Pen camera is awesome, because it’s easy to use, it’s quite lightweight, small and good for travel too.
 It has a flip screen, which is crucial for beauty bloggers.
-That’s my secret for getting good makeup photos – I can actually see what I’m doing.
+That’s my secret for getting good makeup photos.
 I’ve been using Olympus PEN camera for all my blogging career and it honestly has all that a beginner needs.
 And there’s still room for improvement too – the camera comes with different filters and settings you can play with to bring your photography to the next level.
 (Scroll a bit lower to learn more about using Olympus PEN E-PL8 – the one I currently have.)

 Samsung S9+ is the perfect phone for me because of its high-quality camera.
 I’m not always carrying my digital camera, so it’s a must have for me.
 It’s also handy when I’m travelling with light luggage.
 The camera in the phone also has some nice “pro” settings as well, so I can change the light settings, white balance etc. in the photo.
 All my travel photos are taken with this and a lot of my Instagram photos.
 I also film makeup videos to my Instagram Story with it.

-If only it was summer all year long, I wouldn’t need lights.
-But it just so happens, that it’s not sunny every day, nor do I have natural light whenever I need it.
-Natural light is the best for any type of photography in my opinion, but as someone living in Finland, artificial lights are a lifesaver for me.
+Natural light is the best for any type of photography, but as someone living in Finland, artificial lights are a lifesaver for me.
 And chances are, that’s the case with you too.
 Or perhaps you like to work in the evening?
 Lights give you freedom to work wherever you need to and for product photos, studio lighting actually works really well.
 I use my soft box for product photos and for any photos that I take at home.
 It’s so much better than just turning on the regular lights we have at home (though in winter those are obviously on as well.
 It gets dark, man).

 You can get a good deal from amazon and I have bought all my lights from there.
 They are also handy since they come in reasonable sized bags.
 Since I don’t have a studio at home, I need to pack my lights away whenever I don’t use them and they fit in my closet.

 One of the cool things about light is that you can bend it.
 You just need a reflector for that.
 Anything white or reflective such as a mirror or foil works.
-I haven’t yet bought any professional reflectors, though they would be awesome for outfit photos.
 I actually just use foil and white cardboards.
 I like to create a box with white walls and trap the light in – then I have a little studio for my products and I can get beautiful well-lighted photos.
 You don’t need that many soft boxes when you use reflectors.
 It’s genius.

-Props are not an absolute must, but they do make the photos interesting and give them character.
+Props make the photos interesting and give them character.
 Your character.
 I like to style my photos with flowers, magazines, coffee beans, jewellery or some decorations I happen to have at hand.
 Just make sure to not over-style it.
 If there’s too much happening, the photo can end up looking messy and the actual products don’t stand out as they should.
 Styling your photos is something you need to practice.
 Try different set ups and different angles.

 Photography tip: think about what it is you want to say with the photo.
 How do you want to portray the products you’re photographing?
 For example, a while back I photographed some luxury makeup products.
 I wanted to showcase the luxurious feel they have, so I photographed them with a glamorous bag and kept it simple.